 There aren’t too many similarities between the ATR 2100x and the

-The two microphones both have the headphone jack features so you can plug in your headphones to hear how you sound and the quality of what’s recorded.
+The two microphones have headphone jack features, so you can plug in your headphones to hear your sound and the quality of what’s recorded.
 This allows the speaker to adjust their audio input (distance from the mic, the volume of voice, etc.) as needed.

 The 2100x and the